kaiekubjas/academic-kickstart/content/publication/eggermont-2016-algebraic/index.md

 publication_types:
 - 2
 abstract: ''
-publication: '*Linear Algebra and its Applications*'
+publication: '*Linear Algebra and its Applications,* 508:62-80'
 ---